picture-book-critique-service

 Dummy and Art Critiques

 When submitting a dummy to a publisher, it should be in black and white with 1-3 color finishes.
 If you plan to submit it, do not do it all in color.
 Publishers will want changes and to know you’re flexible.
+I advise using a basic font, unless you’re trained in graphic design and typography.
+The publisher does the typography.

 Self-publishing and need an illustrator?